 This page answers a range of questions about Private Health insurance.

-You are eligible to apply for Sovereign Private Health insurance if:
+You are eligible to apply for AIA Private Health insurance if:

 Yes.
 Regardless of your occupation (or even if you have no job at all right now), you are eligible to apply for Private Health.

 - Can I include my partner and/or my children in my policy?

 Yes, you can.
 Just like you, your partner and children could at any time develop a medical condition which does not qualify them for immediate treatment in the public system, and the cost of that treatment could be prohibitively expensive for you or your partner to meet from your own resources.

 - What if I have a pre-existing medical condition?

 If, prior to applying for cover or prior to the issue of your policy, you have or develop a medical condition or you suffer an injury, then that medical condition or injury must be disclosed to, and accepted by, AIA in order for it to be covered under your policy.
 A pre-existing medical condition can be accepted with or without an extra premium, or may only be covered from a specified point in time after the commencement date of your policy.
 In some cases, a pre-existing condition may be excluded from cover.